21amir21/Damasks-Website/README.md

 > 2. **CSS**
 > 3. **JavaScript**

-## Here is a glimpse of the About Us page :-
+## Screenshot of the About Us page :-

 ![](AboutUs.JPG)